elmehalawi/recipes/omar's chicken.md

 Add more of the marinade for shorter marination times.

-You can add soy sauce instead of worcestershire sauce.
+You can add worcestershire sauce instead of sauce.